simonipiponi/ae-text-expression-selector/README.md

 ```

 ![character selector_Character Selector How_2023-06-13_13 57 12](https://github.com/simonheimbuchner/expressionSelector/assets/20266941/9c1b2955-a0cb-44ed-90aa-c214d8c6fdef)

-As you can see, we used an If Statement to check for the textIndex.
+We used some If Statements to check for the textIndex.
 For each textIndex, we've returned a different number.
 This is the percentage of how much _Effect_ is applied to the specified range.
 For `textIndex==1`, it's 0% — hence the first character is completely unaffected. `textIndex==5` is 100% affected, so the full 90° Rotation and Green Color are applied.
-The states inbetween are automatically interpolated.
+The states inbetween are interpolated.

 >#### Note:
 > Return `-100` to have the exact opposite effect applied.